SILK ROAD HORIZONS: 12-DAY JOURNEY

 -

 Breakfast at the hotel.
 After breakfast transfer to Mary airport, then flight to Ashgabat (flight time could be changed).
 Visit Seyitjemaleddin Mosque.
 Located in the city of Anau, 12 km east of Ashgabat along the Ashgabat-Mary highway.
 The Seyit-Jemallidin Mosque is a complex structure that once included a mosque, madrasah and the mausoleum of Sheikh Jemal ad-Din.On the Turkmen land the famous Seyit-Jemallidin mosque, widely known as “Seyit-Jemal ad-Din”, a well-known monument that preserves the unique architectural traditions and artistic styles of the Iron Age.
 The monument was built in the 15th century during the reign of Abul Qasim Babur, a Timurid descendant in Khorasan.
 This mosque amazed many Muslim architects of the East with its external beauty and architectural features.
 The Altyn Asyr Bazaar, also referred to as the Tolkuchka Bazaar, is a vibrant and extensive marketplace located in Ashgabat, the capital city of Turkmenistan.
 This bazaar is one of the largest markets in Central Asia, embodying Turkmenistan's rich cultural tapestry.
 It is a hub for locals and tourists to find a diverse assortment of goods, including traditional Turkmen carpets, clothing, textiles, jewelry, and various handmade crafts, that reflect the nation's artistry and traditions.
-Overnight at the hotel.
+Night at the hotel.

 -